geomagpy/magpy/README.md

 The IMF (INTERMAGNET format) is a seldom used ascii data file for one minute data products.
 The IMF format can be created from basically and data set in 1-minute resolution.
 Individual files cover one day.
-The data header of the IMF file contains an abbrevation of the geomagnetic information node GIN which by default is set to EDI (for Edinburgh).
+The data header of the IMF file contains an abbreviation of the geomagnetic information node GIN which by default is set to EDI (for Edinburgh).
 To change that use the "gin" option.

         data.write('/path/to/export/IMF/', format_type='IMF', gin="GOL")